We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This product may benefit individuals with combination, dry, or sensitive skin types.

 The company claims it plumps the skin to help reduce fine lines and wrinkles and reverses dehydration that develops from pollutants.
+The company cites a study by Unilever that posits blue light can negatively impact the skin, and Murad claims this overnight moisturizer can help to combat these effects.

 Reviewers note that this moisturizer is not greasy and leaves the skin feeling smooth.